Matheson vows to remain an MSP as Holyrood backs suspension over iPad scandal

 In scenes Scottish Tory leader Douglas Ross said were “bizarre in the extreme”, the SNP voted for the amendment, but then abstained when it came to voting on the amended motion.

+Later on Wednesday, the Scottish Tories failed to pass a motion calling for Mr Matheson to resign.

+MSPs voted by 68 votes to 55 against the move, instead passing a Green amendment which removed the majority of the Tory motion and called for reform of the process for considering sanctions for MSPs as well as another from Scottish Labour calling for a process to recall MSPs.

-Mr Ross said while Mr Matheson is now facing suspension and a loss of wages, “any other Scot would have been handed their P45 straight away”.
+Mr Ross said that while Mr Matheson is facing suspension and a loss of wages, “any other Scot would have been handed their P45 straight away”.

 He said: “If someone is found to have falsely claimed £11,000 from their employer, in this case the taxpayer, then they lied about it as part of a cover-up, they would have been sacked.”